philbir/magic-media/README.md

 ### UI project

-The UI needs a running API running on http://localhost:5000, first start `API.Host` project and then you can start the UI in `src/UI/media-ui` using `yarn serve`
+The UI needs a running API running on http://localhost:5000, first startthe  `API.Host` project and then you can start the UI in `src/UI/media-ui` using `yarn serve`

 You can also use the preview api withhout having to run an API locally, just use: